 It seems that chronic lack of sleep can cause a decrease in glutathione levels.
 While getting enough sleep on a regular basis can help increase or maintain your levels.

 A study measuring glutathione levels in 30 healthy people and 30 people with insomnia found that glutathione peroxidase activity was significantly lower in those with insomnia.9 Multiple animal studies have also shown that sleep deprivation causes a decrease in glutathione levels.10

-Vitamin C plays a vital role in maintaining glutathione levels.
-For this reason, eating foods high in vitamin C or taking vitamin C supplements may help increase glutathione levels in your body.
+These vitamins and minerals play a vital role in maintaining glutathione levels.
+For this reason, eating foods high rich in these or taking in supplement form, may help increase glutathione levels in your body.

 Selenium important mineral helps the body recycle and produce more glutathione.

 Your body relies on selenium, an important mineral, for many of its basic functions, from reproduction to fighting infection.
 The amount of selenium in different foods depends on the amount of selenium in the soil where the food was grown.
 Rain, evaporation, pesticides, and pH levels can all affect selenium levels in the soil.

 Brazil nuts are your best source of selenium followed by beef, chicken, fish, organ meats, cottage cheese, and brown rice.